abernicchia-heroku/kafka-connect-s3-sink-on-heroku/README.md

 # kafka-connect-s3-sink-on-heroku
-proof-of-concept of Kafka Connect with S3 sink running on Heroku
+proof-of-concept of Kafka Connect with S3 sink running on a Heroku Private Space

 ## Disclaimer
 The author of this article makes any warranties about the completeness, reliability and accuracy of this information. **Any action you take upon the information of this website is strictly at your own risk**, and the author will not be liable for any losses and damages in connection with the use of the website and the information provided. **None of the items included in this repository form a part of the Heroku Services.**